Skip to main content

 Devolved taxes in Wales

-The Welsh government set up the Welsh Revenue Authority (WRA) to administer these devolved taxes and it has published its Charter for joint values, behaviours and standards.
+The Welsh government set up the Welsh Revenue Authority (WRA) to administer these devolved taxes and it has published its Charter for shared values, behaviours and standards.

 The Silk Commission also recommended the introduction of Welsh rates of income tax.
 These apply from April 2019.
 The Welsh rates of income tax apply to the non-savings and non-dividend income of Welsh taxpayers.